 Nepal is one of the poorest countries in Asia, and a ten-year civil war that ended in 2006 stalled development and left many people there uncertain and afraid.
-Now a series of massive earthquakes has killed thousands and created a huge swath of destruction.
+Then a massive earthquake in 2015 killed thousands and created a huge swath of destruction.

 Nepal needs the Giraffe message of hope, courage and service.
 Nepal needs to know of, and be inspired by, those brave and compassionate citizens who are standing tall to heal the wounds of war, and no to help their communities rebuild after the massive quakes.